amdw/enginecloud/README.md

-Computer hardware and chess software have advanced to the point where even a mobile phone, or an engine compiled to JavaScript and run in a web browser such as [the Lichess one](https://lichess.org/analysis), is far stronger than any human.
+Computer hardware and chess software have advanced to the point where even a mobile phone, or an engine compiled to JavaScript and run in a web browser such as the Stockfish version used in [the Lichess analysis tool](https://lichess.org/analysis), is far stronger than any human.
 For casual users, for example wanting to run a quick check on their games to find out where the key turning points were, these are quite sufficient.

 However, there is still a big gap in strength today between an engine like that and an engine run optimally on the most powerful hardware currently available.